ds-wizard/guide/docs/more/development/submission-service.rst

 Submission Service
 ******************

-As administrators, we can configure submission services using :doc:`../../application/administration/settings/content/document-submission`.
+As admins, we can configure submission services using :doc:`../../application/administration/settings/content/document-submission`.
 The configured HTTP request is then used when a user clicks :guilabel:`Submit` for an allowed document for submission and selected the desired submission service.
 The document is sent as a body of the request (or as multipart, based on the configuration) to the external service that should process it and return HTTP response with status code, and possibly also the `Location` header and some textual message.

 Usually, we will need a simple proxy service to be developed that will accommodate this to API of some information system, database, storage, or other service.
 For example, such a proxy service will be able to receive the JSON documents from |project_name|, retrieve additional information through |project_name| API as needed, transform it to some other resulting artifact and store it in some local database that is used by other systems.